 - Ki is a famous monastery, and others are places to explore as a lovely drive.

 - Enjoy the most scenic drive of entire Spiti Valley between Losar and Kaza at an easy pace

 - Visit Chandratal via Kunzum Pass and enjoy the evening there.

 - Camps are about 2 KMs from the lake, either stay there or back to Batal where there is a PWD rest house now though without electricity.
 But, no point going back a painful ride to Losar over Kunzum Pass unless you want to stay in the guest house with electricity.
-Better stay at Battal and save time as well as energy for next day.
+Better stay at Batal and save time as well as energy for next day.

 - About 5 – 5.5 Hrs of drive in the day